|THE DENT SCHOOLHOUSE:

 as decorated offering a higher density of scares per square foot than any

 other attraction.
-Several new scenes are introduced annually, with
+Several captivating, new scenes are introduced

-Queue line features a video monitor that entertains
+experienced elsewhere.
+Queue line features a video screen that entertains

-customers waiting their turn to enter, and is stalked by roaming characters that likewise fit the
+customers waiting their turn to enter, and is stalked by interacting roaming

 PROPS - 10, Every room is decorated from top to bottom